 Addressing local specific needs

-At the beginning of 2011, in Nicaragua, we launched a program called “Part of Your Life” through which our employees are invited to provide ideas of community projects they would like the Company to be involved in.
-We continued this project in 2012 in Nicaragua and extended it to Honduras.
+Another way that Gildan addresses local specific needs was the development of the "Part of Your Life" program.
+Launched in 2011 in Nicaragua, and then expanded to Honduras in 2012 and the Dominican Republic in 2013, this program invites our employees to provide ideas of community projects they would like the Company to be involved in.
 Please read our Donations section to obtain more information on the projects that were selected from employee suggestions.
 These are only a few examples of the many initiatives undertaken by Gildan in each of the local communities in which we operate.

-Relationships are also established with local authorities, such as the mayoral office, municipal authorities, local charities or education and health related institutions, in order to identify other projects that would benefit the whole community and in which Gildan could bring an added-value.
+Relationships are also established with local authorities, such as the mayoral office, municipal authorities, local charities or education and health related institutions, in order to identify other projects that would benefit the whole community and in which Gildan could bring added value.

 Measuring Gildan’s direct and indirect economic impact